 If there’s one thing a page should never do, it’s leave the reader hanging.
 That’s one of the best features of a website – you can direct the reader exactly where you want them to go.
 It’s all about the strong Call To Action (CTA).
 Are they reading about your latest event?
 Send them straight to the registration form.
 Are they on a page that details your top-selling product?
 Point them to your phone number and email address to place an order.
 Every single page should have a strong CTA.
 Check out these examples:

 In summary, write for the way people use the Internet.
 Keep your audience top of mind.
-Don't leave your readers hanging.
+Don’t leave your readers hanging.
+The Internet is a unique medium for communication and we can help.